Male Factor Infertility

 Risk factors for Male Factor infertility

-- Varicoceles which are enlarged veins in the testicles, similar to varicose veins.
-They increase testicular temperature which can affect sperm.
+- Varicoceles, enlarged veins in the testicles similar to varicose veins, increase testicular temperature which can affect sperm quality.

 - Aging causes men to have reduced sperm counts, and genetic quality declines.